kokolight/win_install_sql/README.md

 Example Playbook
 ----------------

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:
+Including an example of how to use your role, the variables will be in the vars folder.

 <pre>- name: Download SQL Server 2016
    hosts: windows